 There are quite a few theories that have been formed over the past 4 centuries.

 The most popular theory is that the remaining colonists merged with a friendly Indian tribe.
 This theory is based on different reports of Welsh-speaking Indians, Indians with gray eyes, etc.

 The founding of Roanoke was right around the time that the Spanish Conquistadors ruled the Caribbean.
 Another theory is that the colonists were slaughtered by the Spanish.

-The Dare Stones were discovered from 1937 – 41 and believed to be inscribed by Eleanor Dare, the mother of Virginia Dare.
-All but one of these stones are considered frauds, however one is believed to possibly be genuine and is still being studied.
+The Dare Stones were discovered from 1937 - 41 and are believed to be inscribed by Eleanor Dare, the mother of Virginia Dare.
+All but one of these stones are considered frauds.
+However, one is believed to possibly be genuine and is still being studied.